PhoenixBureau/MagnusMotive/website/Cellular-Fractal-Structures.rst

   - other 12 faces and 6 edges are not part of the system

 - Own frame of reference
-- interconnected web of tension and compression with no center, self-stable.
+- interconnected, self-stable web of tension and compression with no center (like how the surface of the Earth has no center, eh?).
 - NASA robotics project (led by V. Sunspiral)